 systemd-boot’s random seed concept in your platform’s boot loader.

-Virtualized environments that lack both virtio-rng and RDRAND.
+Virtualized environments that lack both virtio-rng and RDRAND, outside of test environments.
 Tough luck.
 Talk to your hosting provider, and ask them to fix this.

 Also note: if you deploy an image without any random seed and/or without